Rigorous computation of solutions of semi-linear PDEs on unbounded domains via spectral methods: Constrained PDEs and Eigenvalue Problems

-The above construction allows to derive the equivalent of Lemma \ref{rem : link norm of inverses} in the case of constrained PDEs.
-More specifically, the next Lemma \ref{lem : approximation of inverse and norm constrained PDE} provides control on the approximation $\oA$ for the inverse of $D\oF(x_0)$.
+The above construction allows to derive the equivalent of Theorem \ref{th : approximation of inverse and norm} in the case of constrained PDEs.
+More specifically, the next Theorem \ref{th : approximation of inverse and norm constrained PDE} provides control on the approximation $\oA$ for the inverse of $D\oF(x_0)$.